Saturday, 11 November 2023

 drizzled with olive oil.
 Stew with onions,

-sheep feta in salad with tomatoes and scallions,
+sheep feta with tomatoes and scallions,

 she sewed their soft clothing with silken thread.